 \subsubsection{Accurate frequency of km-scale extreme precipitation}

 First, to be useful for assessing climate impacts, HiRO-ACE should accurately match the PDF of km-scale precipitation simulated by X-SHiELD, especially in the extremes.
-Figure 3 shows a precipitation rate histogram comparison over the 1-year validation period for the near-global (\SI{65}{\degree S}--\SI{65}{\degree N}) domain.
+Figure \ref{fig:histogram-ace-hiro} shows a precipitation rate histogram comparison over the 1-year validation period for the near-global (\SI{65}{\degree S}--\SI{65}{\degree N}) domain.
 In this figure, we compare results from a 1-year free-running ACE2S simulation (over 2023) with precipitation output downscaled using HiRO (HiRO-ACE), “perfect prediction” (PP) where HiRO downscales directly from 100 km coarsened X-SHiELD data, and the reference X-SHiELD 3 km histogram.
 The perfect prediction results show the histogram errors that are due purely to HiRO, and any additional bias in HiRO-ACE can be attributed to ACE2S.
-Further analysis of the near-global downscaling can be found in Section \ref{sec:global-hiro-ace-si}.